Two-loop renormalization and running of galaxy bias: Systematic resummation of higher loops via the RGE

 Let us finally consider the ratio $I_{\text{2L}}(\L)/I_{\text{(1L)}^2}(\L)$ obtained numerically from a full $\L$CDM input power spectrum, shown in Fig.\,\ref{fig:2Lrunning_lcdm} as a red line.
 We further include the numerical prefactors from the one- and two-loop $\beta$-functions \bea I_{\text{(1L)}^2}^{c\to a\to \d}(\L) &=& \bar s_{\d a}^{\rm 1L}\bar s_{ac}^{\rm 1L}I_{\text{(1L)}^2}(\L)\,,\\ I_{\text{2L}}^{c\to\d}(\L) &=& \bar s^\text{2L}_{\delta c} I_{\text{2L}}(\L)\,, \nonumber \eea for all bias operators $c$ up to fifth order, and $a$ summed over all operators (with non-zero contributions up to third order).
 The analog of the ratio of NLL to LL terms in Eq.\,\eqref{eq:2LRGQED} is thus $I_{\text{2L}}^{c\to\d}(\L)/I_{\text{(1L)}^2}^{c\to a\to \d}(\L)$, shown in Fig.\,\ref{fig:2Lrunning_lcdm}.
 The meaning of this ratio is the following: a value of e.g. $0.05$ means that $95\%$ of the two-loop bias renormalization is determined by solving the one-loop RG equations, while only $5\%$ arises from the two-loop RG.
 The smallness of this quantity is thus a proof that solving the one-loop bias RG and using the resulting running bias coefficients $b_a(\Lambda)$ captures already the dominant $\Lambda$-dependent part of higher loops, specifically of the two-loop, for $\L$CDM cosmology.

 While these findings are promising, we note that applications in its present form are limited by the setup of considering RG evolution in terms of the (a priori unphysical) smoothing scale $\L$, being restricted to the UV range $\L\gg k$.
 Ideally, applications should involve two widely separated physical scales, across which RG evolution forms the bridge, similarly as the center of mass energy and electron mass in the QFT example.
 An example in this direction could be the squeezed limit of the bispectrum, for which the RG setup would have to be adapted.
-Alternatively, the bias RG in its present form can be of interest in field-level analyses, for which the smoothing scale $\L$ of the linear density field appears as an explicit parameter that can be chosen appropriately.
+Alternatively, the bias RG in its present form can be of interest in field-level analyses, which by construction keeps the cutoff scale $\L$ explicit.
+In that context, in field-level analysis the smoothing scale $\L$ of the linear density field appears as an explicit parameter that can be chosen appropriately (see e.g.~Fig.~1 of \cite{Schmidt:2020viy} for the dependence of field-level results on $\Lambda$).
 For example, our results could be useful to translate (unrenormalized) bias $b_a(\L)$ measured by cross correlating the tracer field with field-level bias operators constructed from a smoothed density field~\cite{Schmittfull:2014tca,Lazeyras:2017hxw,Abidi:2018eyd} to renormalized bias $b_{[a]}$ determined e.g.~from response function techniques~\cite{Lazeyras:2015lgp, Baldauf:2015vio, Li:2015jsz}.
+For instance, one can use the RG equations to match a field-level measurement of a bias parameter at a fixed cutoff, running towards $\Lambda_\ast \to 0$ limit and directly compare that to the renormalized bias typically used for parameters extraction in $N$-point function analysis.
 Mapping between the values obtained from these two methods is usually performed by accounting for the leading UV-sensitive one-loop corrections, which can be improved by using instead RG evolution of bias parameters from $\L$ to $\L_\ast=0$.
+We plan to explore that connection in a future work.
+Another possible application of the RG to field-level analysis involves optimizing the cross-correlations among bias coefficients.
+Since the RG effectively acts as a rotation in bias-parameter space, one can use it to move across different values of $\L$ so as to minimize the cross-correlation between bias parameters, thereby improving parameter sampling.